mvarshney/simjs-source/docs/resources.rst

 *Buffer* is a resource that can store a finite number of tokens.
 Any entity can store tokens in the buffer if there is free space, or retrieve existing tokens from the buffer if some are available.
 Queueing happens when:

 * an entity wishes to store tokens, but the buffer does not have sufficient free space to store them.
 The entity will be queued until some other entity (or entities) remove tokens from the buffer to create enough free space.
 * an entity wishes to retrieve tokens, but the buffer does not have sufficient number of available tokens.
-The entity will be queued until some other entity (or entities) put enough number tokens into the buffer.
+The entity will be queued until some other entity (or entities) put enough number of tokens into the buffer.

+.. note:: Buffer vs. Store

+    Buffers are resources that store "homogeneous" quantities.
+The buffers do not actually store any object, rather they keep a counter for the current usage, which is increment by *putBuffer* operation and decremented after *getBuffer* operation.
+If you wish to store real objects, consider using :ref:`resources-store`.

 *Buffers* support two basic operations: :func:`~Sim.Buffer.put` to store tokens in the buffer, and :func:`~Sim.Buffer.get` to retrieve tokens from the buffers.
 The *Buffer* object has two queues: *putQueue* where the entities wait if their :func:`~!Sim.Buffer.put` request cannot be immediately satisfied, and *getQueue* where the entities wait if their :func:`~!Sim.Buffer.get` request cannot be immediately satisfied.